storopoli/storopoli.github.io/content/posts/2023-11-20-word_embeddings/index.md

 The Euclidean distance is defined in trigonometry for 2-D and 3-D spaces.
 However, it can be generalized to any dimension $n > 1$ by using vectors.

-Since every word is a represent by a $n$-dimensional vector, we can use distances to compute a metric that represent similarity between vectors.
+Since every word is represented by an $n$-dimensional vector, we can use distances to compute a metric that represent similarity between vectors.
 And, more interesting, we can add and subtract words (or any other linear combination of one or more words) to generate new words.